 10. Unexpected Plurals and Tenses

 Using “informations” instead of “information” is a dead giveaway for spam and should be blocked when in combination with other indicators.
-Phrases such as “we detect a problem” instead of “we detected a problem” also stick out a mile.
+Phrases such as “we detect a problem” instead of “we detected a problem” also stick out a mile as being from spammers.

 11. Missing Definite Article